 Voles injure not only tree bark, but also roots and lower twigs.
 They girdle or chew a ring around the bark at the base of young trees, which disrupts the flow of water and nutrients.
 The tree weakens and ultimately dies.
 Some vole species eat little tree roots and girdle big ones, as well as girdling the trunk.
 This damage happens more in winter when they’ve exhausted other sources of food.
 They also nest at the base of trees and breed at an alarming rate.

 Besides having predators kill of the tiny rodents, you can save your trees by keeping your grass short and mulch shallow and away from the tree trunk.
 Those cone-shaped mulch mountains you see around trees create terrific nesting spots for voles.

 Clean your garden after leaf drop in fall, since autumn leaves also create habitat.
 When you remove the fallen leaves, voles won’t have a place to nest.

 Our Arvada tree service experts recommend that you keep your yard free of yard waste!
 Let us help you get rid of overgrowth that can become a haven for tiny rodents.

 If you’d like to learn more about how to handle pests, reach out to our Denver or Arvada tree service pros.
 We’re here to help you understand pest management to keep your trees healthy!

-You can also visit our tree services page to take a look at our additional tree services (including tree removal) in Denver, Arvada, Lakewood, Wheat Ridge, Aurora and other surrounding communities.
+You can also visit our tree services page to take a look at our additional tree services (including tree removal, stump removal and tree trimming) in Denver, Arvada, Lakewood, Wheat Ridge, Aurora and other surrounding communities.